photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     [Microsoft doesn't offer](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/hyper-v-requirements)
     to its Windows Home customers.
 Docker Desktop uses dynamic memory allocation with WSL 2.
-It's important to explicitly [increase the Docker memory limit](img/docker-resources-advanced.jpg) to 4 GB or more when using Hyper-V. The default of 2 GB may reduce indexing performance or cause unexpected restarts.
+It's important to explicitly [increase the Docker memory limit](img/docker-resources-advanced.jpg) to 4 GB or more when using Hyper-V. The default of 2 GB may reduce indexing performance and cause unexpected restarts.

 === "macOS"